learn-co-students/basic-sinatra-forms-lab-v-000/README.md

 3. Make a form

-   Create a route that responds to a GET request at `/team`.
+   Create a route that responds to a GET request at `/newteam`.
-   Add a form to the `team.erb` template and render it in the GET `/team` route.
+   Add a form to the `newteam.erb` template and render it in the GET `/newteam` route.
    The form should have fields for:
     Team name ('name')
     Coach ('coach')